 Derby city operates a policy of trying to achieve permanence through adoption for all children under the age of ten, who cannot be rehabilitated home or to a member of their extended family.
-For older children, where adoption is determined not to be a viable option, long-term fostering may be the Care Plan of choice.
+Where adoption for special guardianship is determined not to be a viable option, long-term fostering may be the Care Plan of choice.
 The fostering team recruits specifically for children needing long-term care.
 This could include home-finding for long-term placements for children in time-limited placements, children in residential care and children in agency residential placements, or fostering placements outside Derby where long-term foster care in the child's home area is indicated.
-The fostering team also considers requests from existing foster carers who wish to change their approval status to become long-term foster carers.
+The fostering team also considers requests from existing foster carers who wish to change their approval status to become long-term foster carers or special guardians or adopters.